 United of Omaha’s final expense policy for seniors offering full day-one coverage is called “Living Promise” (the name they gave).

 Mutual of Omaha Living Promise has two health ratings.
 There is a level death benefit and a graded death benefit.

-If approved for the level benefit, it does not have a waiting period.
+It does not have a waiting period if approved for the level benefit.
 You are fully insured from the very first day.

 The level plan also allows you to purchase the Accidental Death Benefit Rider.
 It will generally only add a few dollars to your premium payments.